 building overseas warehouses

-International consumers have noses for faster, cheaper delivery.
-Overseas warehouses are becoming critical, allowing CBEC firms greater cost control over shipping.
+Overseas warehouses are allowing CBEC firms greater cost control over shipping, and faster delivery times.
 Localities are rolling out millions in subsidies, above all in coastal provinces.
-Overseas warehouses owned by PRC firms have doubled, reports MofCOM, from some 1,000 in 2019 to over 2,000 in 2021.
-The Shenzhen Cross-Border E-Commerce Association reports around 250 overseas warehouses were operated by CBEC firms registered in Shenzhen by the end of 2022, with the total construction area ranked No. 2 nationwide.
+Between 2019 and 2021 overseas warehouses owned by PRC firms doubled to 2000, reports MofCOM.
+The Shenzhen Cross-Border E-Commerce Association reports around 250 overseas warehouses were operated by CBEC firms registered in Shenzhen by the end of 2022, with the total area ranked no.2 nationwide.

-With storage overseas, shipments can anticipate holiday seasons when large numbers of orders are placed, and containers are in high demand.
+With storage overseas, shipments can anticipate holidays when mass orders are placed and containers are in high demand.
 Products can be grouped in single bulk shipments, streamlining customs clearance and curbing logistics fees.
 More to the point, locating warehouses in regional transport hubs enables flexible exchange and return services.
-Yet, costly investments need to be made early, and sellers face risk of inventory overstocking.

 case study: AliExpress